- Location: Michigan

 Plain vanilla may be fine for your ice cream, but you've got more choices than ever at the License Plate Store.

-In addition to the registration cost for your vehicle, the fundraising plates―for universities and special causes―cost $35 the first year, with $25 going to your selected cause or university.
+In addition to the registration cost for your vehicle, the fundraising plates―for universities and special causes―$35 the first year, with $25 going to your selected cause or university.
 In subsequent years, the plates are $10 in addition to the registration renewal fee.
 The $10 goes to the university or cause each year.

 University Logo Plates